 The best treatment is prevention so your cat doesn’t get the disease in the first place.
 Stay up to date with your cat’s tick prevention, and talk to your vet!

-Have you ever had a case of your own cat catching ehrliciosis?
+Has your cat ever caught ehrlichiosis?
 How did your vet treat it?
-Let us know in the comments below.
+Let us know in the comments below!